Marak/HTML/README.md

-# HTML is The BEST templating language EVER
+# HTML is The BEST JavaScript templating language EVER

 **HTML was heavily inspired by [Jade](http://github.com/visionmedia/jade) from [Visionmedia](http://github.com/visionmedia/)**